-Not only do you need to invest more time into training to move from surviving to comfortable to competitive, when you move from the reasonable distance events to extraordinary distances, your training volume needs to be extraordinary because the stresses you need to expose your body to are extraordinary.
+Not only do you need to invest more time into training to move from surviving to comfortable, and from comfortable to competitive, when you move from the reasonable distance events to extraordinary distances, your training volume needs to be extraordinary because the stresses you need to expose your body to are extraordinary.
 When you aim for an event of extraordinary or extreme distance, plan on having less time for other things in life besides swimming and recovery.

 What Is ‘Extraordinary’?

 Rather than define ‘extraordinary’ as something that is merely relative to what you have ever experienced yourself, let’s define it in terms of…

 - the amount of stress this distance event would impose upon the body, and

 - the amount of training time that would be required to adapt the body to this kind of stress.